Now I have been a die-hard black coffee drinker for years but after visiting Ubud (Bali, Indonesia), my new addiction is a Coconut Latte!

 Shake the can/carton first and measure 200 ml per cup into a small pot.
 If the coconut cream is really thick you can add water.

 On a slow heat stir the coconut milk constantly until the milk becomes hot.
-It’s important to do this slowly as coconut milk can burn very easily.
+For the coconut latte recipe, it’s important to do this slowly as coconut milk can burn very easily.

 Once the coconut milk is hot enough pour it into a blender and blend on high speed for 30 secs.